stanford-rc/globus.stanford.edu/server/install.md

 ## Globus ID Activation

-As described [on the Globus IDs page]({{ "accounts/globus_id.html" |
-relative_url }}), a Globus ID is normally only needed for entities.
-Although Globus Connect Server endpoints are administered by people, they are "owned" by an entity, and so they must be associated with (and initially registered by) a Globus ID.
+People may not own Globus Connect Server endpoints directly.
+Globus Connect Server endpoints are owned by entities, with people acting as the administrators and users.
+The Globus ID exists as a way for entities to have a Globus identity, and directly own Globus Connect Server endpoints.

+{% include info-box.html
+   header="Globus ID for Humans"
+   content="A Globus ID may also be created by a human for themselves, if the human does not have any recognized instutitional login, and also does not have a Google account."
+%}

+To continue, you will need to register a new Globus ID, and get it linked to Stanford's subscription.

 **Choose wisely!** Your Globus ID will form part of the public identifier for your Globus Connect Server endpoint.
-For example, if your extremely-important cancer research data are being hosted on a Globus Connect Server endpoint named `cancer_study`, but your Globus ID is `blargh`, people will forever refer to your endpoint as the `blargh#cancer_study` endpoint.
+For example, if your extremely-important cancer research data are being hosted on a Globus Connect Server endpoint named `cancer_study`, but your Globus ID is `stupid`, people will forever refer to your endpoint as the `stupid#cancer_study` endpoint.

 {% capture globus-box-content %}
 <p>Several well-known Globus IDs already exist at Stanford, and you may be able